Automotive industry in Indonesia: Honda

-Honda first entered Indonesia in the 1960s through PT Imora Motor as its sole national distributor, with its first model Honda T360 pickup.
-In 1972, Honda also introduced the two-door Civic to the country.
-As a response to the vehicle import ban, PT Prospect Motor began local assembly of Honda automobiles in Sunter, North Jakarta.
+Honda first entered Indonesia in the late 1960s through PT Imora Motor as its sole national distributor, with its first model Honda TN360 pickup.
+In 1975, Honda also introduced the two-door Civic to the country.
+As a response to the vehicle import ban in 1974, PT Prospect Motor began local assembly of Honda automobiles in Sunter, North Jakarta.
 The brand then gained reputation for its passenger cars, contrary to several other Japanese brands which relied on commercial pickups and minivans.
 Honda's best selling products at the time were the Civic and Accord.

-In 1999, Honda established a new joint venture company, PT Honda Prospect Motor (HPM), which took over Imora Motor's sole national distribution rights that same year.
+In February 1999, Honda established a new joint venture company, PT Honda Prospect Motor (HPM), which took over Imora Motor's sole national distribution rights that same year.
 HPM integrated Honda's Indonesian automobile businesses, which was previously conducted by four separate companies ranging across vehicle assembly, engine and component manufacturing, and wholesale distribution.
 A new manufacturing plant in Karawang was opened in 2003.